lasselundstenjensen/ujv/README.md

 ### 3. Capabilities

+Capabilities are defined in separate markdown files within a `capabilities/` subdirectory.
 Under each event, define capabilities using a level 4 heading.
 Each capability requires a title, description, and state.
 It can optionally include a link and an edge text.

 ```markdown